CharleySchaefer/ZiltoidLIB/Mathematics/lapack/ReadMe.txt

 Functions in this directory depend on LAPACK

-Install LAPACK: apt-get install liblapack-dev
+Install LAPACK: (sudo) apt-get install libblas-dev liblapack-dev